Updated: October 27, 2025

 What Other Coverages Do I Need Besides General Liability or BOP Insurance?

-General liability and BOP insurance cover the basics, but they don't protect against every risk your business faces.
-Many small business owners discover gaps in their coverage only after filing a claim.
-Smart planning means identifying these gaps early and exploring other coverage types that can fill them.
+General liability and BOP insurance cover basic business risks but don't protect against every risk your business faces.
+Many small business owners discover coverage gaps only after filing claims.
+Identify these gaps early and explore other business coverage types that fill protection needs.

 blueCheckmark icon